Griswold Scout Reservation: Camp Manning

-Hidden Valley & Camp Bell
+Hidden Valley and Camp Bell

 On the nearby property, the Norumbega Council (based in Waban, Massachusetts, now a part of the Mayflower Council) opened Hidden Valley Scout Reservation.
 The Norumbega Council operated Hidden Valley from 1961 to 1970.
 After struggles to maintain the property, the Daniel Webster Council purchased Hidden Valley in the fall of 1970.
 Shortly after, an additional 1000 acres were added to the property.
 The purchase was made possible through the generosity of Earle A. Griswold, a supporter of the Daniel Webster Council.
 The name of the property remained the same, Hidden Valley Scout Reservation.
 It opened for its first season in 1971.

 In 1988, Camp Leo closed.
 Despite a long run, Camp Leo mostly flourished in the 1950s-'60s.
 The Daniel Webster Council purchased the property again in 1990.
 This property was incorporated into the existing camp.
 Around this same time period, Hidden Valley Scout Reservation became the Griswold Hidden Valley Scout Reservation, in remembrance of Earle A. Griswold.

 In 2000, Camp Bell, a second camp on the property, was established, utilizing the former land of Camp Leo and Camp Manning.
 The camp is named for the support of Daniel Webster Council Executive Board Member Ernest "Tutt" Bell III.
 Due to the creation of Camp Bell, Griswold Hidden Valley Scout Reservation's name was simplified to Griswold Scout Reservation.
 The two camps on the Griswold Scout Reservation are now Hidden Valley Scout Camp and Camp Bell.